 Now for the fun part.
 What kind of award will you give out?
 Will you simply give out a certificate, a customized trophy, or do you have the budget for a larger award?

 Whatever it is, from small to large, make sure your gift is meaningful.
 A “great job!” ribbon or “employee of the month” pin doesn’t say much.
 Make sure your employee knows exactly what they are being recognized for, and that thought went into their award.

 Time to let everyone on your team know about this awesome new perk!
 Maybe you’ll announce it at your next company-wide meeting, but be sure to send a follow up email with the details.
 Let them know when the first nomination period will be.
 Get your office excited about the prospect.

-Looking for something a little more modern?
-Your company could also consider the cyber approach to a recognition program, such as cloud-based platforms Achievers and 7Geese.
+Your company could also consider using cloud-based platforms like Achievers or Kudos.
 These platforms allow employees to give praise and positive feedback about peers on leaderboards that everyone can see throughout the year.
 Employees rack up “points,” which can be used to redeem rewards.
 These ongoing methods of employee recognition — while not a formal recognition program — are fun, interactive, and easy!

 Remember, the basic steps above should get you started with your employee recognition program.
 But by all means, if you brainstorm other great ideas, use them!
 Make your program your own, one that fits your company's culture.
 Implementing a regular employee recognition program will make your company a place your employees want to be.

 Monthly tips on running a business in your inbox.

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.

 Scale your business and build your team — no matter which way it grows.
 Access the tools, perks, and resources to help you stay compliant and grow in all 50 states.